 The United States accounts for almost half the world’s total production and is the world’s largest consumer market.
-Estimates for 2018 indicate there are more than 135 million households in the United States, each with a median household income of approximately $57,652.
+Estimates for 2019 indicate there are nearly 140 million households in the United States, each with a median household income of $62,843.
 The United States is the world’s largest and most concentrated market for almost every product and service.

-In fact, according to the U.S. Census Bureau, U.S. imports of goods in 2018 totaled $2.54 trillion, while exports that year totaled $1.66 trillion.
-China, Canada, Mexico and Japan accounted for just over 50% of U.S. imports in the period.
+In fact, according to the U.S. Census Bureau, U.S. imports of goods in 2019 totaled $3.1 trillion, while exports that year totaled $2.5 trillion.

 RSM supports hundreds of foreign companies with operations in the United States with audit, tax and consulting services.
 Working with our RSM colleagues around the world, we provide the global professional services that position international companies for success.